-State teacher of the year named finalist for national honor
+State Teacher of the Year named finalist for national honor

 “It’s so good to be home,” National Teacher of the Year finalist Rebecka Peterson said with a grin Friday to a cheering, standing-room-only crowd of students, staff and community members at Union High School.

-The 2022-23 State Teacher of the Year currently on sabbatical from teaching pre-calculus and Advanced Placement calculus at Union High School, Peterson was announced Wednesday as one of five finalists for the National Teacher of the Year.
+The 2022-23 State Teacher of the Year, currently on sabbatical from teaching precalculus and Advanced Placement calculus at Union High School, Peterson was announced Wednesday as one of five finalists for National Teacher of the Year.

 People are also reading…

-This year’s five finalists will be interviewed in February and a winner will be announced later this year in Washington, D.C.
-The other four finalists are Alaska’s Harlee Harvey, Connecticut’s Carolyn Kielma, Jermar Rountree from the District of Columbia and Kimberly Radostits from Illinois.
+This year’s five finalists will be interviewed in February, and a winner will be announced later this year in Washington, D.C.
+The other four finalists are Harlee Harvey of Alaska, Carolyn Kielma of Connecticut, Jermar Rountree of the District of Columbia and Kimberly Radostits of Illinois.

 As the current Oklahoma Teacher of the Year, Peterson is traveling around the state this year as an advocate for teachers and public education.

-Modeled after “Humans of New York,” she has visited classrooms in more than 30 counties as part of her “Teachers of Oklahoma” social media campaign as of Friday, spotlighting public school educators.
+As of Friday, she had visited classrooms in more than 30 counties to spotlight public school educators through her “Teachers of Oklahoma” social media campaign, modeled after “Humans of New York.”

 If named National Teacher of the Year, Peterson would take another sabbatical to speak across the country on behalf of teachers and public education.